ropensci/phruta/README.md

 # The `phruta` `R` package <a href='https://cromanpa94.github.io/phruta'><img src='man/figures/logo.png' align="right" height="300" /></a>

-### Assembling phylogenetic trees from taxonomic names.
+### Assembling phylogenetic trees from taxonomic names

 ## What is `phruta`?

 The `phruta` R package is designed to simplify the basic phylogenetic pipeline.
-Specifically, all code is run within the same program and data from intermediate steps are saved in independent folders.
-Furthrmore, all code is run within the same environment which increases the reproducibility of your analysis. `phruta` retrieves gene sequences, combines newly downloaded and local gene sequences, and performs sequence alignments.
+All the code is run within the same program and data from intermediate steps are saved in independent folders (optional). `phruta` retrieves gene sequences, combines newly downloaded to local gene sequences, performs sequence alignments, and basic phylogenetic inference.

-`phruta` is also able to perform basic phylogenetic inference under `RAxML` on the resulting sequence alignments.
-The current release allows users to conduct tree dating based on secondary calibrations. `phruta` is essentially a wrapper for alternative R packages and software.

 ## Who should consider using `phruta`